Introduction to Digital Audio Workstations

 The first digital audio workstations (DAWs) were primarily designed for MIDI editing and were often constrained by the technological limitations of their era.

 Later on, DAWs began to become more widely available and user-friendly.
-These programs allowed music producers to record, edit, and mix audio tracks with greater ease and precision.
+These programs allowed music producers to record, edit, and mix audio tracks with greater ease and precision, making music more accessible and efficient for producers across genres.

 The 2000s saw the rise of digital audio workstations specifically designed for electronic music production, such as Ableton Live and FL Studio.
 These programs introduced new features such as live performance capabilities and advanced MIDI editing features, which revolutionized the way electronic music was created and performed.